GMill728/GVVR/README.md

 # GVVR

 ## Description
-GVVR, or Gavv's VR is a demo of a new NPC interaction framework I'm building
+GVVR (Gavv's VR) is an experimental NPC interaction framework for Unity XR, built with OpenXR.
+Currently working on perception and vision-based NPC detection, with more interaction systems planned.

 ## Dev Pics